$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Abstract

 \section{Abstract}

 Implicit surface representations such as the signed distance function (SDF) have emerged as a promising approach for image-based surface reconstruction.
-However, existing optimization methods assume solid surfaces and are therefore unable to properly reconstruct semi-transparent surfaces and thin structures, which also exhibit low opacity due to the blending effect with the background.
-While neural radiance field (NeRF) based methods can model semi-transparency and achieve photo-realistic quality in synthesized novel views, their volumetric geometry representation tightly couples geometry and opacity, and therefore cannot be easily converted into surfaces without introducing artifacts.
-We present \name{}, a novel surface representation with decoupled geometry and opacity for the reconstruction of semi-transparent and thin surfaces where the colors mix.
-Ray-surface intersections on our representation can be found in closed-form via analytical solutions of cubic polynomials, avoiding Monte-Carlo sampling and is fully differentiable by construction.
-Our qualitative and quantitative evaluations show that our approach can accurately reconstruct surfaces with semi-transparent and thin parts with fewer artifacts, achieving better reconstruction quality than state-of-the-art SDF and NeRF methods.\footnote{Preprint.
-Website: \url{https://alphasurf.netlify.app/}}
+However, existing optimization methods assume opaque surfaces and therefore cannot properly reconstruct translucent surfaces and sub-pixel thin structures, which also exhibit low opacity due to the blending effect.
+While neural radiance field (NeRF) based methods can model semi-transparency and synthesize novel views with photo-realistic quality, their volumetric representation tightly couples geometry (surface occupancy) and material property (surface opacity), and therefore cannot be easily converted into surfaces without introducing artifacts.
+We present \name{}, a novel scene representation with decoupled geometry and opacity for the reconstruction of surfaces with translucent or blending effects.
+Ray-surface intersections on our representation can be found in closed-form via analytical solutions of cubic polynomials, avoiding Monte-Carlo sampling, and are fully differentiable by construction.
+Our qualitative and quantitative evaluations show that our approach can accurately reconstruct translucent and extremely thin surfaces, achieving better reconstruction quality than state-of-the-art SDF and NeRF methods.